Constituency: North Central Windward

 Ralph E. Gonsalves, known affectionately as "Comrade Ralph",was born in a rural village at Colonarie, Saint Vincent and the Grenadines, on August 8, 1946 to his father, Alban Gonsalves (a farmer and small businessman, now deceased) and his mother, Theresa Francis (a small business woman).
 His foreparents came to Saint Vincent and the Grenadines in 1845 as indentured servants from the Portuguese-ruled island of Madeira, some 300 kilometers off the north-west coast of Morocco in North West Africa.
 He is married to Eloise Gonsalves nee Harris, a Trinidadian of Dominican parentage, who is a graduate of the University of the West Indies (Cave Hill campus) in English and French and of the Fashion Institute of Technology in New York in Designing.
 Dr. Gonsalves is the father of five children (Camillo, Adam, Isis, Storm and Soleil), aged between 32 years and 9 years.
 He and his wife are practising Roman Catholics.

-Ralph Gonsalves attended the Colonarie Roman Catholic Primary School and then the Saint Vincent Boys’ Grammar School.
+Ralph Gonsalves attended the Colonarie Roman Catholic Primary School and then the St. Vincent Boys’ Grammar School.
 Thereafter, he was educated at the following tertiary institutions:

 - University of the West Indies (U.W.I.)
 (Jamaica) from which he obtained the B. Sc.
 (Econ.) and M. Sc.
 (Govt.) degrees;